Amin-MAG/My-Notes/Golang.md

 ## Data Race

-Data races are among the most common and hardest to debug types of bugs in concurrent systems.
+Data races are among the most common and hardest-to-debug types of bugs in concurrent systems.
 A data race occurs when two goroutines access the same variable concurrently and at least one of the accesses is a write.
 See the [The Go Memory Model](https://go.dev/ref/mem/) for details.

 Here is an example of a data race that can lead to crashes and memory corruption: